ulule/makroud/README.md

 Makroud is a high level SQL Connector that only support **PostgreSQL** at the moment.

 It's an advanced mapper and/or a lightweight ORM that relies on reflection to generate queries.
-**Using reflection has it's flaws**, type safety is not guaranteed and a panic is still possible, even if you are every careful and vigilant. **However,** development is super easy and straightforward since it doesn't relies on code generation.
+**Using reflection has its flaws**, type safety is not guaranteed and a panic is still possible, even if you are every careful and vigilant. **However,** development is super easy and straightforward since it doesn't rely on code generation.

-Makroud isn't a migration tools and it doesn't inspects the database to define the application data model _(since there is no code generation)_.
+Makroud isn't a migration tool and it doesn't inspect the database to define the application data model _(since there is no code generation)_.
 It's **really** important to have Active Record that are synchronized with your data model in your database.